kundajelab/chipseq_pipeline/README.md

 -umap /DATA/encodeHg19Male/globalmap_k20tok54 \
 -chrsz /DATA/hg19.chrom.sizes
 ```
-If you want to create wig instead of bigwig, then add '-make_wig -no_bw'.
+If you want to create wig instead of bigwig, then add `-make_wig -no_bw`.
-If you want both bigwig and wig, then add '-make_wig'.
+If you want both bigwig and wig, then add `-make_wig`.

 2) using deepTools (bamCoverage) ( converts filt_bam to bigwig, final_stage >= filt_bam )